Lightningtow/Hudify/README.md

 `{sp_status_code}` - Number.
 Status code from the header of the most recent Spotify API call.
 `{sp_status_string}` - String.
 Description of the status code according to [Spotify's docs](https://developer.spotify.com/documentation/web-api/concepts/api-calls)
 `{sp_is_authorized}` - Boolean.
 Whether currently authed with Spotify ~~in theory~~
-`{sp_fancy_track}` - Song title with stuff like "remastered", "bonus track" etc scrubbed out.
-Added for testing the config option, this will be removed in a later update.

 </details>